CallRail demonstrates year-over-year increase in calls, indicating solid growth for SMBs

 This CallRail study is among the first evidence that correlates a measurable and significant increase in call volume from mobile devices.

-“We know mobile is gaining traction, but even I was impressed with this kind of growth in raw business call volume,” says Andy Powell, co-founder and CEO of CallRail.“More and more calls are being sourced from mobile devices like smartphones and tablets, where you can just touch a phone number and get connected.”
+“We know mobile is gaining traction, but even I was impressed with this kind of growth in raw business call volume,” says Andy Powell, co-founder and CEO of CallRail.“More and more calls are being sourced from mobile devices like smartphones and tablets, where you can just touch a phone number and get connected.
+We’re excited to see small businesses doing so well.
+Such compelling year-over-year growth in calls means businesses have even more reasons to invest in mobile marketing entering 2015.
+We believe when it’s this easy to click-to-call a business, understanding what marketing drove those calls should be just as easy.”

 Kenneth Kohlmann, Internet Marketing Consultant at Shift Marketing Inc., an internet marketing firm and also a participant in the study, says,